pmoorey/articles/stackdriver-tracing.md

 # Software Tracing with OpenCensus and Google Cloud/StackDriver

 ## Overview
 *Wouldn't it be useful to easily identify the bottleneck in your web application, or processes?
 Even better, be alerted when there is a change in the baseline performance?
-Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?.*
+Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?*

 This article will explain how you can do this, using OpenCensus and StackDriver tracing within Google Cloud.